ArchiverXP/PurrfectEngine/README.md

 Makefile: iOS (compile using theos)

-DO NOTE that for iOS you need the required frameworks, you can compile them using a Mac, Linux is not supported for iOS due to Xcode 12 requirements.
+DO NOTE that for iOS you need the required frameworks, you can compile them using a Mac.

 iOS 6 building will require LegacySDL3.